-- Single-sided reporting relief is available to phase 3 reporting entities with total gross notional outstanding positions of less than A\$5b. - The relief is in the form of an exemption which only applies where the counterparty reports or is obliged to report the trade and/or the position. - The relief does not have a uniform start date for all phase 3 reporting entities. - A phase 3 reporting entity has to monitor the status of each of its counterparties and also its compliance with the A\$5b threshold.
+- single-sided reporting relief is available to phase 3 reporting entities with total gross notional outstanding positions of less than A\$5b. - the relief is in the form of an exemption which only applies where the counterparty qualifies as a 'reporting counterparty'. - the relief does not have a uniform start date for all phase 3 reporting entities. - a phase 3 reporting entity has to obtain representations from its counterparties and make certain enquiries. - a phase 3 reporting entity must monitor its own compliance with the A\$5b threshold.